insthync/awesome-unity3d/README.md

 * [LiteNetLib](https://github.com/RevenantX/LiteNetLib) - Lite reliable UDP library for Mono and .NET
 * [UNet-Controller](https://github.com/GreenByteSoftware/UNet-Controller) - A CharacterController based controller for Unity's new Networking system

+## Physic
+* [BulletSharpUnity3d](https://github.com/Phong13/BulletSharpUnity3d) - A fork of the BulletSharp project to make the Bullet Physics Engine usable from C# code in Unity3d

 ## Plugins
 * [Reign Unity Plugin](https://github.com/reignstudios/Reign-Unity-Plugin5) - This Reign API is a cross-platform, unified API for the Unity game engine.